Bar Week 2023

 Kenton

-Once upon a time, the Tiny Bubble Room was a dreamy side bar off of the main dining room for Lung Fung, a classic Atomic Age spot for the traditional Chinese American menu, where you could count on the bottle of Pabst to be cold, but there was nothing on draft.
-In 2020, the owners of Roscoe's and Saraveza installed 30 taps and introduced a Southern menu stacked with fried green tomato sliders, pimento burgers, jambalaya, shrimp po-boys, fried catfish, and Nashville hot chicken.
-Enjoy it all in the not-so-tiny Lung Fung space (the old bar area has been retired) or on the expansive parking lot-turned-patio, with tabletop fires and heated benches come winter.
-2025 N Lombard St —MS
+Once upon a time, the Tiny Bubble Room served as the bar for Lung Fung, a classic Atomic Age spot for Chinese American fare.
+You could count on a bottle of Pabst here to be cold, but there was nothing on draft.
+In 2020, the owners—who are also behind Roscoe’s and Saraveza—installed 30 taps and introduced a Southern menu stacked with fried green tomato sliders, pimento burgers, jambalaya, shrimp po’boys, fried catfish, and Nashville hot chicken.
+Enjoy it all in the not-so-tiny Lung Fung space (the old bar area has been retired) or on the expansive parking lot-turned-patio, with tabletop fires and heated benches come winter. —Margaret Seiler

 Tulip Shop Tavern